informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 Hermes can be started to listen for packet events on the two ends of multiple paths and relay packets over these paths.
 This can be done over a new path or over existing paths.

 >__NOTE__: The following steps decompose every step from the creation of the clients to the channel handshake for educational purposes.
-Hermes can do it in a single command with `hermes create channel --a-chain ibc-0 --b-chain ibc-1 --a-port transfer --b-port transfer --new-client-connection` which creates a new client on each chain, establish a connection and open a channel.
+> More realistically, you'd use the command `hermes create channel --a-chain ibc-0 --b-chain ibc-1 --a-port transfer --b-port transfer --new-client-connection` in order to create a new client on each chain, establish a connection, and open a channel, all with a single command.

-You will need to first create a client on both chain then establish a connection between them.
-It is possible to have multiple connections between clients and can be useful to support multiple versions of IBC.
+You will need to first create a client on both chains and then establish a connection between them.
+It is possible to have multiple connections between clients, which can be useful in order to support multiple versions of IBC.
 Finally, you need to create channels over a connection to identify the source and destination modules.
-Learn more in the [cosmos academy tutorial](https://tutorials.cosmos.network/academy/4-ibc/what-is-ibc.html).
+You can learn more in the [cosmos academy tutorial](https://tutorials.cosmos.network/academy/4-ibc/what-is-ibc.html).

 ### Create clients

 First, create a client on `ibc-1` tracking the state of `ibc-0`.
-It will be assigned `07-tendermint-0` is as identifier:
+It will be assigned `07-tendermint-0` as its identifier:

 ```shell
 hermes create client --host-chain ibc-1 --reference-chain ibc-0